 Photography involves a number of skills.
 The first two are in the field when you’re getting the shot, and require you to know how to compose a great photo and how to use your camera.

 The third skill is photo editing.
 Photo editing is where you can get the most from the images you have captured.
-This doesn’t have to take a long time, even minor edits can make a big difference to an image.
+This doesn’t have to take a long time, and even minor edits can make a big difference to an image.

 Of course, you can go a lot further with photo editing software.
 But as a starting point, loading up one of our favourite photo editors and learning how to use it can really help you get the most from your shots.
+For dealing with grainy high-ISO wildlife shots, our guide to the best noise reduction software is also worth a read.

 Enjoy Yourself!